Marcotting Citrus Trees

 Things you will need.

 Firstly, choose a branch that is appropriate to make a cutting.
 A branch that is too old will look brown whilst a branch that is too young will be too bendy.
 Choose the branch that is green with lines down it.

 After you have followed all these steps it is time to plant your new tree in a pot or directly into the ground.

-It is important that the new cutting gets the right nutrients form the start.
+It is important that the new cutting gets the right nutrients from the start.
 A good potting soil or home made compost is perfect to get things started.
 Place the cutting into a pot no smaller than twelve inches deep until the roots take and new growth is clearly visible.
 It is important at the stage to keep it out of direct sunlight and choose a more shaded area.
 Once the roots have taken to the new soil it can be transferred into a bigger pot or directly into the soil in the desired area.